 - Inability to concentrate

-Dr. Gauthier uses the Somnodent oral appliance, a custom fit snore guard that effectively tightens the soft tissue and muscles of the airway to avoid collapse that blocks the airway and results in periodic cessation of breathing.
+Dr. Gauthier uses the Somnodent oral appliance, a custom-fit snore guard that effectively tightens the soft tissue and muscles of the airway to avoid a collapse that blocks the airway and results in periodic cessation of breathing.

 Take your snoring seriously!
 Mention snoring at your next visit to Apex Dental, or schedule a consultation to address a possible health issue.